-Though I’m interested in all types of viols, I’m currently focused on late 16th through late 17th century English and the small number of French viols made with "bent fronts" or tops....
+Though I’m interested in all types of viols, I’m currently focused on the late 16th through late

-These were made by bending 5 or 7 thin, narrow strips of spruce to form the complex, arched shape of the front, which are joined and then carefully carved to the final shape and thickness, requiring the removal of minimal amounts of wood.
-This is unlike other types of viols and almost all violin family instruments which have fronts made from two thick,"book matched" wedges joined in the center and then roughed out with heavy gouges before being carefully carved to final their shape and thicknesses.
+These were made by bending 5 or 7 thin, narrow strips of spruce to form the complex, arched shapes of the front, which are then joined and carefully carved to the final shape and thickness, requiring the removal of minimal amounts of wood.
+This is unlike most later types of viol construction and almost all the violin family instruments which have fronts made from two thick,"book matched" wedges joined in the center and then shaped with heavy gouges before being c carved to final their shape and thicknesses.

-> Below, the centre 3 "staves" which form the majority of the front, bent then glued together.<
+-Below, the center 3 "staves" which form the majority of the front, bent to shape and then

-Whatever the reason, from the engineering point of view, this is a very significant feature.
-The wood fibers of the front follow through the complex, curving shapes, almost as if it had grown that way, making it stronger than a fully carved top which has areas of "run out" …places where the fibers are are not parallel to the top, passing in one side and out the other, which weakens it and requires more thickness to achieve the same strength. (illustration coming soon, 9/18/2017)
+Or did they understand that from an engineering point of view, this is a very important feature?
+The wood fibers of the front follow through the complex, curving shapes, almost as if it had grown that way, making it stronger than a fully carved top which has areas of "run out" …places where the fibers are are not parallel to shapes of the arching, passing in one side and out the other, which weakens it and requires more thickness to achieve the same strength.

-The natural virtue of the design allows for making the tops thinner and therefore with less mass than the fully carved version, yet capable of making durable, resilient tops that are resonant and responsive …and that ultimately have their own characteristic sound.
-A subtle thing, not better than a fully carved top, just different and appropriate for reproducing the sound of the time.
+The natural virtue of the design allows for making the tops thinner and lighter than the fully carved version, capable of making durable, resilient fronts that are resonant and responsive …and that ultimately have their own characteristic sound.
+A subtle thing but essential for reproducing the sound of this design.

 Once the top pieces are joined and the final shape and thickness achieved, strips of linen or vellum are glued on the underside of the top and inside the viol body to reinforce all the joints before finally closing the box.